microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 > Implementation note: This will use [RoOriginateError](https://docs.microsoft.com/en-us/windows/win32/api/roerrorapi/nf-roerrorapi-rooriginateerror) to show an explanatory message in the debugger.

-Creating a new Window in a Win32 app creates a new top level hwnd.
+Creating a new Window in a Desktop app creates a new top level hwnd.

+## IWindowNative Interface **[NEW]**

+This interface is implemented by Window, and in a Desktop app can be used to get the Window's underlying hwnd.

+> Issue: need sample here

 ## Window.Icon property **[NEW]**
 Gets or sets a window's icon.
 For each window, this icon is used in its title bar, its task bar button, and in its ALT+TAB application selection list entry.